 The square color scheme creates a square or diamond shape by combining four colors on the color wheel that are equidistant from each other.
 While this evenly spaced color scheme adds a lot of contrast to your design, it’s better to choose one dominant color instead of trying to balance all four.

 Adobe Color Wheel schemes with squares are fantastic for adding interest to your web designs.
-Don’t know where to begin?
+Not sure where to start?
 Choose your favorite hue and work backward to determine whether this scheme would fit your company or website.
 It’s also a good idea to test square designs on both black and white backgrounds to see which one works best.

 Conclusion | Adobe Color Wheel

 So, when it comes to color, don’t overthink it.
-Choose the colors you think would work best for your project, experiment with them, and modify them until you’re happy with the message you’re sending.
-It’ll be considerably less scary than attempting to grasp the energy we’re always looking at with our perception-altering eyes.
+Choose the colors you believe best suit your project, experiment with them, and modify them until you’re happy with the message you’re sending.
+It’s far less intimidating than it seems—just trust your eye and keep experimenting.

 Check Our Latest Blog